-John Lewis & Partners has a big choice of mattresses, ranging from about £100 to £8000 for a double (when I checked).
+A John Lewis mattress ranges from about £100 to £8000 for a double (when I checked).

 But what’s the difference between their cheapest and most expensive mattress?
-And what should you look for in a John Lewis & Partners mattress?
+What should you look for in a John Lewis mattress?
 And how many more rhetorical questions will I ask before I get to the point?

-Mattresses sold at John Lewis can be split into four main categories:
+Mattresses sold at John Lewis & Partners can be split into four main categories:

 I’m a fan of the John Lewis & Partners website because their specifications give a lot more detail than pretty much every other mattress retailer online.
 For nerds like me, this is useful information which explains what you are getting for your money, rather than the usual marketing waffle offered by an eager copywriter.

-Things to look for in the specification section include:
+Things to look for in the specification section on a John Lewis mattress include:

-- Hand Size Stitching: this is the posher way of putting a mattress together and makes it stronger at the edges.
+• Hand Size Stitching: this is the posher way of putting a mattress together and makes it stronger at the edges.
 Cheaper mattresses use machines instead of human beings.
-One day the machines will take over and we shall bow down before them, but until then we can say that human beings do a better job.
+One day the machines will take over and we shall bow down before them.
+Until then we can say that human beings do a better job.

-3. Check the John Lewis & Partners mattress firmness scale
+3. Check the John Lewis mattress firmness scale

 There’s no industry-wide agreement on what different mattress tensions mean, which creates a lot of, er, tension for the shopper.